-Many Bay Area cities, all nine Bay Area counties, and regional, State, and federal agencies and align resources to implement integrated, multi-benefit coastal hazards solutions to mitigate risk and improve and protect quality of life and property along the San Francisco Bay."
+Many Bay Area cities, all nine Bay Area counties, and regional, State, and federal agencies In mid-2014, a working group of over 100 engineers, planners, scientists, and policy makers from across all levels of government in the nine Bay Area counties launched CHARGthe San Francisco Bay Region Coastal Hazards Adaptation Resiliency Group, with a vision to "collaborate across all levels of government and align resources to implement integrated, multi-benefit coastal hazards solutions to mitigate risk and improve and protect quality of life and property along the San Francisco Bay."
 CHARG provides a forum for ongoing discussions to develop and implement regional flood protection solutions to SLR and extreme tides.
 San Francisco serves on the CHARG Steering Committee and is active in the group in multiple capacities.